RyanL3333/Small-Script/README.md

 # Small-Script
+Hi~

-Just some small code to record my progress~
+I just begin to learn Python and I am trying to code some small script to record my Progress, anyone can join if you want~

+:>